-My Everest Base Camp trekking Experience, A life changing experience!! when Ian asked me to write out my personal experience trekking to Everest Base Camp I was delighted, and only too happy to endorse his services, which were fantastic.
-I am in my early 50’s now and used to do a lot of hiking in Colorado, New York and around the US.
-Life took over!
+My Everest Base Camp trekking Experience, A life changing experience!!
+When Ian asked me to write out my personal experience trekking to Everest Base Camp I was delighted, and only too happy to endorse his services, which were fantastic.
+I am now in my early 50’s.
+Previously, I used to do a lot of hiking in Colorado, New York and around the US, however, life took over!
 I didn’t loose my love of the mountains, but I was too busy gaining a lot of weight.

 We headed out the following day from Kathmandu to Lukla and almost forgot that we were now 100 miles away from a road, only walking trails and trekking through the Khumbu Valley towards Phakding and onto Namche.

 I had read so much about these places from books, but now to be standing here and having this experience was truly remarkable.
 I really didn’t believe I could physically get myself ready to take on this journey, let alone in 8 months.
 Again I couldn’t believe I was here standing among giants.
 These mountains truly are massive.
 I remember tilting my head back so much my neck started to hurt.
 In a good way!!

 The Delights of Namche

 I was coping well and our pace was so slow which was the key for the whole process.
 As we turned a corner on route to the Monastery town of Tengbouche we were continually facing Everest.
 I was wondering how climbers can reach the summit, when we are walking like snails down here.
 It was time to stay positive, I was wearing shorts and a t-shirt at this stage as it was warm 70+F and beautiful.
 I will never forget the long stretch of hill up to Tengbouche.
 It seemed to go on forever but so important to pace yourself and take lot of breaks.
 I must have taken 50 breaks which is fine.
 I didn’t want to push it too hard.
 We got there a few hours later and found myself in another bakery.
 What a place!!